 III.

 An experimental strategy for elite universities could be selecting for old money: this is not a good idea from an optical point of view, but I think it could work pretty well.
 Because regression to the mean happens once, this means that selecting for social class itself would not be effective, as there is a chance that the parents of the child succeeded due to environmental factors or non-additive genetic effects.
 Old money is a little different — if a lineage has managed to stay wealthy for a long time, then that perhaps speaks to their genetic quality.
-Or maybe it just speaks to a large inheritance that is well-managed.
+Or to a large inheritance that is well-managed.
 Who knows.

 The average IQ of harvard students is definitely higher than 122, there are some factors that attenuate the IQ observed in this study, the sample is mostly composed of psychology students, ceiling effect, they used the abbreviated WAIS which obviously has a lower g-loading than the full WAIS and I'm not sure if it's right to correct for the flynn effect in this case.